Chef Jailed for 22 Years Over Wife’s Murder and Disposal in Thames Suitcase

-During the attack, Rahman was heard shouting at Mr Miah, “Because of you this has happened,” before cramming Ms Begum’s lifeless body into a suitcase and throwing it into the River Lea.
-The body was discovered ten days later by mudlarks on the banks of the Thames.
+Rahman attacked Ms Begum at their Docklands flat in East London, in front of their two young children.
+Horrifyingly, her lover Shahin Miah, 24, watched the attack unfold over a video call.
+During the assault, Rahman shouted at Miah, “Because of you this has happened,” before packing Suma’s lifeless body into a suitcase and throwing it into the River Lea.
+It was found ten days later by mudlarks along the Thames.

-The court heard how Rahman had taken his two-year-old son with him when he disposed of the body.
-The child, unaware of the gravity of the situation, thought it was a game and climbed under a blanket with his deceased mother.
+The court revealed Rahman even took his two-year-old son with him when dumping the body.
+The toddler, unaware of what was happening, thought it was a game and snuggled under a blanket with his deceased mother.
+Rahman fled to Bournemouth after the murder, leaving his children with relatives, before being arrested.

-In a victim impact statement, Ms. Begum’s half-brother Abdul Amin said: “Suma wanted to tell us about how Aminan was abusing her, but he threatened to kill her if she did.
-He has deprived their children of the childhood they should have had.
+“Suma wanted to tell us about how Aminan was abusing her, but he threatened to kill her if she did.
+He has deprived their children of the childhood they should have had,” said Suma’s half-brother Abdul Amin.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.